Easy Guide: How to Explain College Degrees to a Child

 Doctorate or Professional Degree

 A doctorate or professional degree is the highest level of education one can attain and is usually pursued after completing a graduate degree.
 Doctorate degrees, such as a Ph.D., require a significant amount of original research and usually take four to eight years to complete.
-Professional degrees, like medical or law degrees, focus on specific professions and typically require at least three years of study.
+When you are explaining a college degree to a child, emphasize that professional degrees, like medical or law degrees, focus on specific professions and typically require at least three years of study.

 Doctorate Degrees